Hi!

 I use survey experiments and unexpected events data, as well as causal inference techniques for observational data.
 I am also interested in tools for knowledge aggregation in the social sciences, including replication and systematic review.

 Peez, Anton: Re-examining the Effects of Western Sanctions on Democracy and Human Rights in the 21st Century.
-Under review.
+R&R, Political Science Research and Methods.

 Peez, Anton/Bethke, Felix S.: How Geopolitical Crisis Events Affect Public Opinion on Foreign Policy: Evidence from the 2022 Russian Invasion of Ukraine.
 Under review.